awii7575/codec-internship-projects/README.md

 # codec-internship-projects
-Spam Email Classifier and Weather Temperature Prediction — AI Internship Projects using Python and Machine Learning
+AI Internship projects at Codec — Spam Email Classifier and Weather Temperature Prediction using Python and Machine Learning